lukebradaric/TinyTools/README.md

 * Dynamic Audio *In Progress.

 ### Getting Started
-* Each tools contains a demo folder with a basic demo and instructions.
+* Each tool contains a demo folder with a basic demo and instructions.
 * Unity Version 2018.1.0f1 or higher

 ### Version History